Class: Geom::Vector2d

 Examples:

-string = point.inspect
+string = vector.inspect

 Returns: